Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

   As you can see in the preceding example,
   Value objects eliminate the need for conventions.

+  For example,
-  For example, the need to keep in mind that this string is an email and the other string is a phone number.
+  The need to keep in mind that this string is an email,
+  And the other string is a phone number.

   And instead makes using the object model less error prone and more intuitive.

 - ### Ubiquitous Language

+  Most importantly,
-  Most importantly, value objects express the business domain’s concepts:
+  Value objects express the business domain’s concepts:
   They make the code speak the ubiquitous language.

 ## More Examples of Value Objects